 Despite trends that claim to mimic the results of a breast lift without surgery, a breast lift procedure remains the only effective method of rejuvenating and reshaping breasts that have begun to sag.
 Exercises purported to work as a “natural breast lift” simply strengthen the pectoral muscles without addressing the actual factors that cause breasts to droop, such as stretched breast skin and diminished breast volume.
 As a result, there is currently no non-surgical technique to lift the breasts with the long-term results characteristic of a mastopexy procedure.

 Schedule Your Breast Lift Consultation in Philadelphia

-If you are thinking about a breast lift or other breast surgery, don’t hesitate to contact Dr. Bottger at 610-355-1929 today to schedule your consultation.
-Dr. Bottger will answer all of your questions and help find the best course of action to help you look and feel your best.
+If you’re considering a breast lift or another type of breast surgery, don’t hesitate to contact Dr. Bottger at 610-355-1929 today to schedule your consultation.
+Dr. Bottger will answer all of your questions and find the best course of action to help you look and feel your best.